Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Discussion

-\textbf{Reinforcement learning:} Significantly developments are required before reinforcement learning can be applied to autonomous systems.
-There are many challenges to be solved. \begin{itemize} \item \textbf{Sparse rewards: }Rewards have a great impact on the learning results during the training process, but the problem of \textit{sparse rewards} in reinforcement learning has not been well solved.
-When the training tasks are complicated, the probability of exploring the target (getting positive rewards) by random methods becomes very low.
-Therefore, it is difficult for the reinforcement learning algorithms to converge by only relying on the positive rewards.
-To deal with this problem, designing the reward function using another method will be helpful in avoiding the problem of \textit{sparse rewards}, improve the training efficiency, and final performance.
+There is still a long way to go before reinforcement learning can be applied to autonomous systems.Therefore, there are many challenges to be addressed. \begin{itemize} \item \textbf{Sparse rewards: } Rewards have a great impact on the learning results during the training process, but the problem of \textit{sparse rewards} in reinforcement learning has not been well solved.
+When the training tasks are complicated, the probability of exploring the target (getting positive rewards) by random exploring becomes very low.
+Therefore, it is difficult for reinforcement learning algorithms to converge by only relying on the positive rewards.
+To deal with this problem, redesigning the reward function according to specific scenarios will be helpful in avoiding the problem of \textit{sparse rewards}, and by means of hierarchical networks, such as \textit{hierarchical reinforcement learning} \cite{pateria2021hierarchical}, the training efficiency and the final performance will be improved.

+\item \textbf{Complicated calculation and high cost: } When a robot navigates in a large-scale or continuous state space environment, the calculation process is likely to be high-dimensional and complex.
+Moreover, reinforcement learning algorithms require thousands of trials and errors to train iteratively, while in real-world tasks, agents hardly withstand so many trials and errors because of limited cost.
+Therefore, the efficient feature representation of large-scale spatial reinforcement learning will simplify the calculation process.
+In other words, the use of efficient and fast online self-evaluation reinforcement learning algorithms will reduce the training costs and improve learning efficiency.

-\item \textbf{Performance in real ward:} Due to the differences between simulation environments and real scenes, many reinforcement learning algorithms with higher performance in simulation experiments cannot handle the practical problems in real world.
-This strongly limits the widespread application of this technology.
-Moreover, reinforcement learning models require thousands of trials and errors to train iteratively, while in real world, agents can hardly withstand so many trials and errors.
-Establishing the network that can be directly transferred to real world is a resolution, which can translate the virtual scenes generated in the virtual simulator into real scenes for reinforcement learning training.
+\item \textbf{Performance between simulation and real-world:} Due to the huge gap between simulation environments and real scenes, many reinforcement learning algorithms with higher performance in simulation experiments cannot handle the practical problems in the real world, which strongly limits the widespread application of this technology.
+Establishing a network that can be directly transferred to the real world and building a high-fidelity simulation and physical platform will be a future trend, which can effectively convert virtual scenes generated in a simulator into real scenes for reinforcement learning training.